themagicalmammal/howtolinux/README.md

  2. **Always show workspaces** - Always show workspaces in the overview.
  3. **Desktop Icons** - Add icons to the desktop.
  4. **Pop Battery Icon Fix** - Fixes the battery icon to match the current battery level.
 (Useless for desktop pc)
+ 5. **Pop Shop Details** - Adds a Show Details item to applications if Pop Shop is installed.
- 5. **System76 Power Management** - system76-power is a utility for managing graphics and power profiles.
+ 6. **System76 Power** - system76-power is a utility for managing graphics and power profiles.
 (Useful for hybrid and NVIDIA GPU)

  ### Disabling Pop Shop on Boot
  Pop Shop always opens on the startup of the system there is a way to stop that.
 This also helps in saving some ram. <br /> <br />